2011-nov02-net/jay-project1/README.md

 ## Jay-Project 1

-A web application which allows the customer to make orders for animals to purchase at store locations.
+A web application which simulates an online Aquarium.
+The user can interact with the store and import new animals, register new customers and create orders for those customers.
+This application meets all necessary requirements mentioned [here](https://github.com/2011-nov02-net/trainer-code/wiki/Project-1-requirements).

 ## Technologies Used